delabassee/odl2021-lab/step/serialization-filter-v2.md

 </copy>
 ```

-This will cause the same exception to be thrown again:
+This will cause the Server to throw again the same exception:

 ```no-highlight
 Exception in thread "main" java.io.InvalidClassException: filter status: REJECTED
 ```
+... which confirms that the Server has rejected the incomming byte stream, our code is safe from those attacks!

 ### Using the Serialization Filter API

 Filters can also be defined programmatically with the `ObjectInputFilter` interface API and added to the `ObjectInputStream` with `setObjectInputFilter`. `ObjectInputFilter` can be implemented directly, however there is also the factory method `ObjectInputFilter.Config.createFilter(String)` which takes in a pattern.

-To create a filter that rejects on `Exploit` type, you would do the following:
+To create a filter that rejects the `Exploit` type, you would do the following:

 Update `SerializationServer.java`: